renatoathaydes/renatoathaydes.github.io/_posts/2015-11-24-Ceylon-As-A-Powerful-Modelling-Tool.md

 }
 ```

-Note that in the previous examples, two different methods were used to extract information from the
+Notice that in the previous examples, two different methods were used to extract information from the
-attributes `Tuple`: in the first, we deconstructed the `Tuple` directly, in the second, we accessed the
+attributes tuple: in the first, we deconstructed the tuple directly, in the second, we accessed the
 elements we were interested in by index.
 Unlike in most languages, both are completely type-safe:

 ```ceylon